1964 Nickel Value Checker: Errors List, “D” & No Mint Mark Worth

 The Easy Way to Know Your 1964 Nickel Value

 Your 1964 nickel’s value depends on condition and specific features.
-Count the steps at Monticello’s base – coins showing 5 or 6 clear steps are valuable “Full Steps” specimens.
+Start by counting the steps at Monticello’s base — coins showing five or six completely unbroken, fully separated steps are called “Full Steps” (FS) specimens, and they’re significantly more valuable than a coin of the same grade without that designation.

-Sharp details and minimal wear indicate higher grades worth premium prices.
-Look for unusual characteristics like off-center strikes or doubled images, as error coins attract serious collector interest.
+Sharp details, original luster, and minimal contact marks indicate higher grades worth premium prices.
+Also look for unusual characteristics like off-center strikes, a copper-colored coin (which could be a wrong planchet error), or doubled lettering — these error coins attract serious collector interest and can sell for hundreds to thousands of dollars.

 1964 Nickel Value Guides

 The 1964 Jefferson nickel comes in several distinct varieties that collectors actively seek.
-Each type represents different minting processes and quality standards.
+Each type represents a different minting process and set of quality standards.

 - 1964 No Mint Mark Nickel